learn-co-curriculum/git-github-intro-to-git-github/README.md

 ## Learning Goals

-- Understand the purpose of this module
+- Describe the purpose of this module and the tools you will be using.
-- Ensure that you have what you need for your environment setup
+- Prepare your environment to practice with version control, Git, and GitHub.

 ## Introduction